outdreamer/build-a-cure-1/docs/objects/joke_definition.md

 - "my dog thinks shes my best friend" => "my dog thinks she's my enemy and she's right because a real best friend wouldnt have shinier hair than you without pantene pro-v"

+VI. safety

+- jokes that are reassuring in some way or produce psychological safety of the audience are funnier bc there's no threat implied by the joke

+- this can overlap with relatability, bc if a joke is relatable, it will make the audience feel less judged/attacked

 #### Rules

 - must be tied to reality in some way
 - must have some nonzero non-real ratio
 - must have at least one identifying joke attribute (difference attributes (silliness, surprise, relevance), or another joke attribute) with non-standard value different from a normal sentence

 #### Types

 - topic (any object forming expectations, such as social group dynamics, norms, religious tenets, assumptions, stereotypes, roles, etc)
 - style (meta-humor, comedian's comedy, dark humor, sarcasm, high brow, raunchy)
 - attribute (contextual, political, self-aware, self-referential, fourth-wall breaking, joke commentary)

 #### Common joke components/functions